-Well, the initial funding of an account means the amount that you need to deposit when an account number is generated for the first time.
+Well, the initial funding of an account is the amount that you need to deposit when an account number is generated for the first time.

-What it implies and we will also see if withdrawing initial funding or you may say keeping your account balance below minimum balance required is a good idea or not!
+What it implies, is that we will also see if withdrawing initial funding, or, as you may say, keeping your account balance below the minimum balance required, is a good idea or not!

 What is MAB or QAB?

-Penalties for non maintenance
+Penalties for non-maintenance

 If you do not maintain the required minimum fund in a savings Bank account, the bank may levy penalties.
 How much the bank imposes these penalties on you depends on where you bank.

 The bank usually advises you to deposit an initial amount that would cover the required MAB or QAB.

 Some banks, such as SBI Savings Bank accounts, do not require maintenance of a minimum balance, earlier it was there, but it keeps on and off, you know.

 Other banks stipulate this initial funding is between ₹ 1000 and 5 lacs.
 Higher initial funding normally goes to a wide variety of current accounts.